AndreaMarangione/plc-siemens-arduino-display/README.md

 # plc-siemens-arduino-display

-**An Arduino UNO that listens on TCP and turns what a Siemens PLC sends into readable digits on a shop-floor display.**
+**An Arduino that listens on TCP and turns what a Siemens PLC sends into readable digits on a shop-floor display.**

 Ethernet link between a SIMATIC S7-1500 and a 6-digit 7-segment module, carrying live encoder values, fault codes and link diagnostics.